What Is Direct Mail Marketing & How It Works

 Reminder Campaigns

 Reminder direct mail campaigns are a great way to keep your customers engaged and your brand top-of-mind.
-They’re best suited for businesses with upcoming appointments or events, but also work as a marketing tactic to gently re-engage customers back with your business.
+They’re best suited for businesses with upcoming appointments or events, but they also work as a marketing tactic to gently reengage customers with your business, similar to reengagement campaigns.

-When creating reminder campaigns, be sure to stay polite and friendly—you don’t want to leave your recipients with a negative impression by using the wrong tone.
+When creating reminder campaigns, be sure to stay polite and friendly—you don’t want to leave your recipients with a negative impression by using the wrong tone or seeming pushy.
 Keep your messaging simple, considerate, and to the point.

 Drip Marketing Campaigns

-Drip marketing is a step-by-step approach to increasing your sales by guiding customers through every stage of the sales pipeline, following a set of conditions based on customer behavior.
-For example, you can target customers who recently made their first purchase and guide them to view and purchase similar products.
+Drip marketing is a step-by-step approach to increasing your sales by systematically guiding customers through every stage of the sales funnel, following a set of conditions based on customer behavior.
+Often, a drip campaign starts with a brand awareness piece, possibly followed by more in-depth product information and then more of a CTA-driven piece.

 While you can do drip marketing through email, you’ll be fighting a lot more competition.
 If you have the budget, sending your drip campaign through regular snail mail adds a degree of authenticity, which could lead to stronger brand loyalty.